devrafalko/webpack-karma-jasmine/readme.md

 #### 3. adjust the folders structure to your needs
 * Adjust `basePath` and `excludes` property, `files` `pattern` properties,  and `preprocessors` properties to your need.
-* The configuration assumes that the following folder structure is arranged:
+* The configuration assumes that the following folder structure is arranged in the following way:
 ```
 ┌ karma.conf.js
 ├ package.json